How to Calculate Child Support in Texas

 Having child support is critical to giving children the best life parents can provide.
 A child support order will likely be in place for years, so it is important that it is done correctly.

-Having a Texas divorce attorney represent you in child support matters is the best way you can ensure that your children are getting what they need and that the order is not burdensome to the parents.
-The Richmond, Texas divorce lawyers at The Vendt Law Firm, PLLC, can be reached at (832) 276-9474.
+Having a Richmond divorce attorney represent you in child support matters is the best way you can ensure that your children are getting what they need and that the order is not burdensome to the parents.
+The Vendt Law Firm, PLLC, can be reached at (832) 276-9474.